Sanx78/ZoomAdminLibrary/README.md

 # ZoomAdminLibrary

-A basic PowerShell library for managing Zoom users and groups
+A basic PowerShell library for managing Zoom users and groups.
+Functions implemented include:
+* Querying and returning user information
+* Adding, changing and removing users
+* Adding and removing groups
+* Querying and modifying membership of groups
+* Querying and setting user delegates
+* Resetting users password

+Requires a JWT token for authorisation.
+See https://marketplace.zoom.us/docs/guides/auth/jwt for more information.
+Call ```Set-ZoomAuthToken -Token <token>``` before calling any other function.